CAS Placement Examinations

 The Department of Mathematics has important information here on the prerequisites and criteria for entering Calculus I and placing into higher levels of calculus, as well as information on how Advanced Placement and other examinations may affect placement.
 For a schedule of upcoming calculus placement exams, click here.SUMMER 2013

-Incoming freshmen and transfers may take an on-campus calculus placement exam on Friday, June 7 or Friday, June 21; Tuesday, August 27; or Thursday, August 29.
+Incoming freshmen and transfers may take an on-campus calculus placement exam on Friday, June 14 or Friday, June 21; Tuesday, August 27; or Thursday, August 29.
 Pre-registration is required.
 Click here.
+If students show up at the exam who haven't pre-registered using this specific online form, they will NOT be allowed to take the test.

 Advanced General Chemistry Placement ExaminationStudents planning a major in chemistry or biochemistry (and others with a a strong interest in the physical sciences and mathematics) may take an examination for possible placement in Advanced General Chemistry I and Laboratory (CHEM-UA 127) instead of General Chemistry I and Laboratory (CHEM-UA 125).

-Prerequisites: high school chemistry (Advanced Placement or equivalent international credentials preferred), high school physics, and AP Calculus AB credit (or equivalent) for incoming freshmen or Calculus II at NYU for continuing students.
+Prerequisites: high school chemistry (Advanced Placement or equivalent international credentials preferred) and physics, and credit for either AP Calculus AB or BC (or equivalent).
+Corequisite: Calculus II (MATH-UA 122) or Honors Calculus II (MATH-UA 222).

 The examination is offered during Welcome Week at the end of August.
 Please check here or contact the Department of Chemistry directly for dates, times, and locations.